Introduction

 estimate_solver_str: Optional[str] = None

-Solver to be used for inital spectrum estimation.
+Solver to be used for initial spectrum estimation.
 If None, solver_str is used.
 Options: See solver_str.

 sample_factor: float = 1.0